RoboJackets/urc-software/documents/installation/docker_installation.md

 ## 6. Run the docker container

-Navigate to the `docker` folder (located inside `rover_ws/src/docker`) and run the following command:
+The first time, you will have to navigate to the `docker` folder (located inside `rover_ws/src/docker`) and run the following command:

 ```bash
 docker compose up
 ```

-You can open another terminal and run `docker exec -it ros_desktop bash` to access the container. it is recommended to use VS Code to connect to the container and develop inside the container.
+You can open another terminal and run `docker exec -it ros_desktop bash` to access the container.
+For subsequent launches, it is recommended to use VS Code to connect to the container and develop inside the container.

 ## 7. Connect to container using VS Code (Highly Recommended)